selinaZitrone/notebook_demo/Get Started - Vault.md

 - **⛰Goals**: Write down your goals for the week
 - **🐾Tasks**: A section that automatically pulls all the tasks for this week into the file.
 You can manually add other tasks below
 - **📜Weekly review**: Space for reviewing the week and planning ahead the next week
+### A word on tasks
+When a task is done, you can check the checkbox.
+Here is an example of an open and a closed task:
+- [ ] Describe what "tasks" are 📅 2023-08-28
+- [x] Describe what done tasks are 📅 2022-12-22 ✅ 2022-12-22
+You can also use the Hotkey `Ctrl + Cmd/Alt + T` to edit tasks.

+In the file [[ALL OPEN TASKS]] you can find a list of all the open tasks without due date in your vault.
+You can periodically check this file to see which tasks you might have forgotten.
 ## 📊 Project management
 *Plugins used*: Templater, Dataview, Tasks